unicode-org/cldr-json/cldr-json/cldr-cal-ethiopic-modern/README.md

 CLDR data for Ethiopic calendars.

-This package contains only the set of locales listed as modern coverage.
-See also the `cldr-cal-ethiopic-full` package.
+**Deprecated** This package contains only the set of locales listed as modern coverage.
+Use `cldr-cal-ethiopic-full` and locale coverage data instead.
+The -modern packages are scheduled to be removed in v46, see [CLDR-16465](https://unicode-org.atlassian.net/browse/CLDR-16465).

 [![NPM version](https://img.shields.io/npm/v/cldr-cal-ethiopic-modern.svg?style=flat)](https://www.npmjs.org/package/cldr-cal-ethiopic-modern)